-Internet (VC1) Internet (VC1) Connection Method Displays the current connection method, as set in the Setup Wizard.
+Internet Connection Method Displays the current connection method, as set in the Setup Wizard.
 Connection Status This indicates the current status of the Internet Connection Active - Connection exists Idle - No current connection, but no error has been detected.
 This condition normally arises when an idle connection is automatically terminated.
 Failed - The connection was terminated abnormally.
 This could be caused by Modem failure, or the loss of the connection to the ISP's server.
 If there is an error, you can click the "Connection Details" button to find out more information.
 Internet IP Address This IP Address is allocated by the ISP (Internet Service Provider).
 If using a dynamic IP address, and no connection currently exists, this information is unavailable.
 WAN MAC Address It displays the MAC address for the WAN.
 Connection Details Click this button to open a sub-window and view a detailed description of the current connection.
 Depending on the type of connection, a "log" may also be available.
-LAN IP Address The IP Address of the WBR-3600 Router.
+LAN IP Address The IP Address of the Wireless Router.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.
 DHCP Server This shows the status of the DHCP Server function.
 The value will be "Enabled" or "Disabled".
-MAC Address This shows the MAC Address for the WBR-3600 Router, as seen on the LAN interface.
-Wireless Name (SSID) If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
-Region The current region, as set on the Wireless screen.
+MAC Address This shows the MAC Address for the Wireless Router, as seen on the LAN interface.
+PC Database Click this button to access the PC Database feature.
+Wireless Region The current region, as set on the Wireless screen.
 Channel This shows the Channel currently used, as set on the Wireless screen.
 Wireless AP This indicates whether or not the Wireless Access Point feature is enabled.
+SSID 1/2 It displays the name of the SSID 1/2.
 Broadcast Name This indicates whether or not the SSID is Broadcast.
 This setting is on the Wireless screen.
-System Device Name The current name of the Router.
-This name is also the "hostname" for users with an "@Home" type connection.
-Firmware Version The version of the current firmware installed.
+MAC Address The MAC (physical) address of the Wireless Access Point.
+Wireless Schedule Indicates whether the Wireless On/Off Schedule is Enabled.
+You can also use the button to Enable or Disable this feature.